 When can I retire?

 At Four Wealth Management, our financial advisers can help you to prepare for retirement by calculating how big your retirement fund needs to be.
-If you are on the average UK salary, you will potentially need in the region of £300,000 in your pension to maintain your lifestyle.
+Most people need two-thirds of their annual income when they were working to live on when they are retired in order to maintain their lifestyle.
 This may seem unachievable, however your adviser will work with you to determine how much you need to save per month to reach your goals.

 Could you retire earlier?